-- The Group's financial performance - · Managing Group operations and developing the organisation - · Group strategic development - Group coordination - · Supervising subsidiary and associated company investments - Cooperation with OP-Pohjola Group Central Cooperative and other OP-Pohjola Group's units - Lobbying in the financial sector's cooperation bodies - Communication with customers, shareholders, various authorities, the corporate sector, other Finnish and international banking and insurance organisations, and other stakeholder groups.
+- · Group financial performance - Managing Group operations and developing the organisation - Group strategic development - Group coordination - · Supervising subsidiary and associated company investments - Cooperation with OP-Pohjola Group Central Cooperative and other OP-Pohjola Group's units - Lobbying in the financial sector's cooperation bodies - Communication with customers, shareholders, various authorities, the corporate sector, other Finnish and international banking and insurance organisations, and other stakeholder groups.

-The President and CEO chairs Pohjola Group's Executive Committee and the boards of directors of major subsidiaries.
+The President and CEO acts as Chairman of Pohjola Group's Executive Committee and Vice Chairman of the boards of directors of major subsidiaries.